mrahman4782/RecommendationTest/README.md

 - [x] Posts are sorted
 - [x] Users can like recommendations
 - [x] Users can tap on the picture to display the descriptions.
-- [ ] Users can visit recommended places.

 **Optional Nice-to-have Stories**